 What is Data Warehouse?

-The Data Warehouse (DW) or the Enterprise Data Warehouse (EDW) is the essential component for Business Intelligence (BI) systems, in which the process for assembling, administering and manipulating of the data from multiple variety of data sources is performed, in order to turn up with the significant business decision making measures, by using the EDW as a way to associate and analyze the data related to the business requirements for which the Business Intelligence is necessitated in the form of Reporting and Analysis.
+The Data Warehouse (DW) or the Enterprise Data Warehouse (EDW) is the essential component for Business Intelligence (BI) systems, in which the process for assembling, administering, and manipulating the data from multiple varieties of data sources is performed in order to turn up with the significant business decision making measures, by using the EDW as a way to associate and analyze the data related to the business requirements for which the Business Intelligence is necessitated in the form of Reporting and Analysis.

-It is considered as one of the most essential and critical components of business intelligence.
-They are central repositories of integrated data which is obtained by more than one sources.
-Current and historical data is stored in them in one place.
+It is considered one of the most essential and critical components of business intelligence.
+They are central repositories of integrated data that is obtained by more than one source.
+Current and historical data are stored in them in one place.
 This is used to create analytical reports for all the workers all through the enterprise.
-The data which is stored in the warehouse is uploaded from operational systems which are generally marketing or sales.
-This data then passes through an operational data store and also may require data cleansing, just to ensure that the right quality of data is being delivered before it is used in the EDW for reporting.
-Then comes the activity of ETL (Extract, Transform, Load) which makes use of staging, data integration, and access layers to make use of key functions.
+The data which is stored in the warehouse is uploaded from operational systems, which are generally marketing or sales.
+This data then passes through an operational data store and may require data cleansing to ensure that the right quality of data is being delivered before it is used in the EDW for reporting.
+Then comes the activity of ETL (Extract, Transform, Load), which makes use of staging, data integration, and access layers to make use of key functions.

 How does it make working so easy?

 It maintains the copy of information and data from source transaction systems.
 It also:

 - Integrates data from multiple sources and puts it into one database or a model; therefore, a single query engine